uw-ne/ep476/hw/hw1.md

 1. Change the permissions of this directory - and the appropriate directories above it - so that others can view it.
 It is advisable to give the minimum possible permissions to the directories above this one.
+I will check these permissions by accessing the directory indicated by `NUCLEAR_PATH` above.

 1. What is the command to change your prompt and remove the username and hostname portion?